magento/knowledge-base/.github/CONTRIBUTING.md

 If you add images to your articles, please follow this convention to name your image files:

 * Specify the version of the product which is represented on the screenshot.
-If it is not Magento Commerce, add the name of the product to the file name.
+If it is not Adobe Commerce, add the name of the product to the file name.
-* Relay what is being captured by the image, for example, a screenshot of Magento Commerce Price Rule configuration would be cart-price-rule-new-231.png, cart-price-rule-saved-231.png etc. Check for existing images to follow the naming patterns.
+* Relay what is being captured by the image, for example, a screenshot of Adobe Commerce Price Rule configuration would be cart-price-rule-new-231.png, cart-price-rule-saved-231.png etc. Check for existing images to follow the naming patterns.
 * File names are in lower case.
 * Words should be separated by a hyphen "-", not underscore "_".
 * Use existing naming patterns.
 Check the existing file names under /assets folders as an example.